 Halloween is over.
 The candy traded or eaten, costumes and decorations packed up, and you're looking forward to turkey at Thanksgiving.
-But what do you do with those carved orange vegetables used to decorate your front porch?
+But what do you do with those carved orange vegetables you used to decorate the front porch?

-Before we show you how to re-use your pumpkins, please note one caveat to the no-trash rule: Over the past decade, painting, decorating, and sealing pumpkins have become trendy things to do.
-While that’s fun and festive, these pumpkins must go in the trash due to the toxic nature of the paint and decorations.
+Before we show you how to re-use your pumpkins, please note one caveat to the no-trash rule: Painting, decorating, and sealing pumpkins may be fun and festive, these but pumpkins must go in the trash due to the toxic nature of the paint and decorations.

 Compost It: Pumpkins are 90% water, so they start to decompose very quickly.
 One of the easiest ways to dispose of them is to compost them.
 Simply remove the seeds (unless you want to produce baby pumpkins later on) and throw them in your compost pile.
 Pumpkins are full of nutrients that your compost pile will eat up, making for great fertilizer in the spring.